Hi! I'm currently a visualization scientist at the Visualization Core Lab at King Abdullah University of Science and Technology.

-My main research interests are immersive data visualization, large-scale data analysis, and computer graphics.
-In particular, I explore new techniques and develop open-source tools that leverage augmented / mixed / virtual reality technology towards novel ways to experience and analyze data.
-I also have several years of research experience in representing, processing, and visualizing large-scale data such as gigapixel images, and high-resolution volumes.
+My main research interests are large-scale data visualization and analysis, immersive analytics, and computer graphics.
+In particular, I develop new algorithms for representing, processing, and visualizing large-scale data such as gigapixel images, and high-resolution volumes and meshes.
+I also explore new techniques and develop open-source tools that leverage augmented / mixed / virtual reality technology towards novel ways to experience and analyze data.

 DXR is a Unity package that makes it easy to create interactive data-driven graphics in augmented reality (AR), mixed reality (MR), and virtual reality (VR) or XR for short, i.e., immersive data visualizations.
 Inspired by the Vega ecosystem, DXR uses a concise declarative JSON specification to rapidly generate immersive visualizations.
 Users have the option to switch between three authoring modes: 1) via an interactive in-situ graphical user interface (think Polestar), 2) via high-level programming (think Vega-Lite), and 3) via low-level programming (think D3).